Xilinx/Vitis_Model_Composer/HDL/Digital_Filtering/Reloadable_FIR_Filter/README.md

 Use the function

-reOrderedCoeffs = **xlGetReOrderedCoeff**(new_coeff_set, returnType, block_handle)
+outCoeff = **xlGetReOrderedCoeff**(new_coeff_set, returnType, block_handle)

-to get the reordered coeff based on the settings and coefficinets specified in the core.
+to get the reordered coefficients based on the settings and coefficinets specified in the core.
+You will use the output of this funciton as part of the *reload_tdata_data* input signal.

 * new_coeff_set   =  New coefficient set to be loaded
 * returnType      =  'Coeff' or 'Index'